 - Gluten free, FODMAP friendly potato and cheese Varenyky (Ukrainian dumplings)

 Crispy smashed potatoes with zingy sour cream dressing, smokey maple walnuts and herbs

 - 1 – 1.2kg all rounder potatoes see notes preferably small ones

-- Oil to roast (I used olive)
+- Oil to roast (I used vegetable)